-The amount of impact force that the floor is able to absorb.
-Whatever the floor doesn’t absorb, the remaining impact force is absorbed by the athlete.
+The amount of impact force that the surface is able to absorb.
+Whatever the surface doesn’t absorb, the remaining impact force is absorbed by the athlete.

 The amount of bending (of the floor) directly beneath the athletes’ feet.
 There is a correlation between Force Reduction and Vertical Deflection.